Via Francigena Stage 7: San Quirico-Montefiascone8 Days & 7 Nights 4.3 Read 3 reviews

 A stunning guesthouse located in beautiful, medieval, fortified surroundings.
 Clean and comfortable rooms with all necessary amenities and services.
 It also has a swimming pool.

-You may wish to have an early start today as this is the longest day of walking.
-En route pass by Acquapendente named for a small stream that flowed down the hillside.
+You may wish to have an early start today as this is a long day of walking.
+Pass by Acquapendente, named for a small stream that flowed down the hillside.
 In 1845 Charles Dickens walked along the Via Cassia and into Aquapendente which he describes in his writings.
 It was also the first stop in Italy in the travels of Saint Roch in the early 14th century.
 This saint supposedly spent several days in the hospital here curing plague victims.

 One of today’s highlights is seeing Lago di Bolsena coming into view.
 Formed in the crater of a volcano this lake has crystal clear waters and is a jewel in the centre of Italy.
 It is here in Bolsena where you will find the St Cristina Church built in memory of the miracle that is at the origin of the Catholic celebration Corpus Domini.
 Spend tonight in a charming hotel on the shores of the lake.